Overview of monoarthritis in adults

 The symptom of joint pain is associated with a variety of disorders.
 The initial step in evaluating the patient with monarticular pain is confirming that the source of the pain is the joint, rather than the nearby soft tissues.
 Arthritis is likely when the pain is aggravated by movement, is associated with loss of motion, and is accompanied by swelling and/or erythema.
 However, deep-seated articulations, such as the shoulder, hip, and sacroiliac joints, may not exhibit the latter two findings.
 If joint motion is preserved but tenderness can be elicited by palpation over one of the regional bursae, tendons, or ligaments, it is unlikely that the joint pain is due to arthritis.
 (See "Bursitis: An overview of clinical manifestations, diagnosis, and management" and "Overview of soft tissue rheumatic disorders".)

 In addition to a careful history and physical examination, arthrocentesis and synovial fluid analysis is often required in making a definitive diagnosis.
 The initial evaluation and differential diagnosis of an adult presenting with a single sore joint is presented here (table 1).
-The approach to a patient with pain in specific joints is addressed elsewhere (see "General evaluation of the adult with knee pain" and "Evaluation of the patient with shoulder complaints" and "Evaluation of elbow pain in adults" and "History and examination of the adult with hand pain" and "Evaluation of the adult with hip pain").
+The approach to a patient with pain in specific joints is addressed elsewhere (see "Approach to the adult with unspecified knee pain" and "Evaluation of the patient with shoulder complaints" and "Evaluation of elbow pain in adults" and "History and examination of the adult with hand pain" and "Evaluation of the adult with hip pain").
 The evaluation of a child with joint pain is also presented separately.
 (See "Evaluation of the child with joint pain and/or swelling".)